Benefits of family meals

 Family meals can be a great way to keep up with what everyone is doing.
 But sometimes children can find it hard to put their days into words.
 If this sounds like your child, it can help to ask your child questions that need more than a yes-or-no answer.
 For example, ‘Tell me one great thing that happened at school today’.

 Another idea might be for everyone to take turns sharing something good and bad about their day.
-This way your child won’t feel like she’s being put on the spot.
+This way your child won’t feel like they’re being put on the spot.

 But if your child really doesn’t want to talk, it’s best not to push too hard or bring up touchy subjects.
 It’s good for your child just to be with your family and listen to other people talking.
 The idea is to make mealtimes enjoyable and social.

-Avoid using food as punishment or bribes.
+It’s best to avoid saying things like, ‘Wow, well done, you’re eating so much’ or ‘Look at your sister.
+She’s eating more than you.’
+And avoid using food as punishment or bribes.
 For example, it isn’t a good idea to say, ‘If you eat your broccoli, you can have some ice-cream for dessert’.
-This can make your child more interested in treats than healthy foods.
+This can make your child more interested in treats than healthy foods, because it sounds like the broccoli is a chore and the ice-cream is a reward.

 6. Be creative with mealtimes

-When you have the time and opportunity, having some fun with mealtimes can give the whole family something to look forward to.
-For example, on a weekend you might:
+When you have the time and opportunity, being creative and having fun with mealtimes can give the whole family something to look forward to.
+For example, here are ideas to try: